 Section 1: Offices Established

-The Officers of the Local shall be: the two Co-chairs, the Treasurer, and the Communications Coordinator.
+The Officers of the Local shall be: the two Co-chairs, the Treasurer, the Clerk, the Communications Coordinator, and two Membership Coordinators.
 The term of office shall run from the Annual Meeting at which the officers are elected until the next Annual Meeting.

 Co-Chairs shall not be eligible to more than two (2) terms within six (6) consecutive years.
 After a lapse of one (1) year following a second term within the six year limitation, eligibility is reestablished.